thanatath/FisherMan/README.md

   --use-txt TXT_FILE    Replaces the USERSNAMES parameter with a user list in
                         a txt.
   -o, --file-output     Save the output data to a .txt file.
   -c, --compact         Compress all .txt files.
-Recommended to use together
+Use together
                         with -o.
   -v, -d, --verbose, --debug
                         It shows in detail the data search process.